-Memphis Dickerson is only a first-grader, but she is wise well beyond her years.
+Memphis D. is only a first-grader, but she is wise well beyond her years.

 When she graduated from kindergarten in May, she earned an academic achievement medal for being ahead of her class and well on her way to doing first- grade work.

-Dickerson had enrolled Memphis in preschool at the Flagstaff Family YMCA at age 2, upon the advice of a friend.
+Becca had enrolled Memphis in preschool at the Flagstaff Family YMCA at age 2, upon the advice of a friend.
 She recalls that Memphis didn’t cry when she dropped her off that first day.
-But she did cry when Dickerson picked her up.
+But she did cry when Becca picked her up.

-“She didn’t want to leave,” Dickerson says.
+“She didn’t want to leave,” Becca says.
 “In the car ride home, she was so excited and already wanted to go back.
 I knew then that it was going to be good.

-“Not one negative thing came out of the Y,” Dickerson adds.
+“Not one negative thing came out of the Y,” Becca adds.
 “It was just amazing from Day One.”

 Ahead of Her Class

 After Memphis’ first year in preschool, at age 3, she knew her colors and could write her first and last names.
-By the time she started kindergarten at Thomas Elementary, she knew the entire alphabet and could count to 100.
+By the time she started kindergarten, she knew the entire alphabet and could count to 100.

-“She was way ahead of everybody,” recalls Dickerson.
+“She was way ahead of everybody,” recalls Becca.
 “So once a week, for an hour or two a day, the kindergarten teacher would take Memphis to the first-grade class.”

 The little girl her mom describes as “sassy” is not only ahead of her classmates academically.
 She also exhibits the social maturity of someone much older.